Experience-Monks/jam3-lesson-module-creation/README.md

 module.exports = hsl2rgb;
 ```

+Node uses CommonJS as its module syntax.
 Here the `module.exports` is telling Node that our default export is the `hsl2rgb` function.
 You can export anything with this: like a string, or an object, or a class.

 Now, when somebody installs our module, they will *require* it like so: